morganrivers/bash_history_improved/README.md

 bind '"\C-u": "allhistfun\n"'
 ```

-That way, control+u will search all the bash history, not just the local history which you get with control+r by default in fzf.
+That way, control+u will search all the bash history, not just the history in the terminal which you have open at the time (this is what you typically get with "history" command or with control+r by default in fzf).

 ## Limitations